 Larsen is a very small town located in the state of Wisconsin.
 With a population of 3,023 people and just one neighborhood, Larsen is the 250th largest community in Wisconsin.

-Larsen is a blue-collar town, with 42.63% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Larsen is generally considered to be a blue-collar town.
+42.63% of the Larsen workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Larsen is a town of sales and office workers, production and manufacturing workers, and managers.
 There are especially a lot of people living in Larsen who work in office and administrative support (12.12%), management occupations (11.15%), and sales jobs (5.13%).

 Telecommuters are a relatively large percentage of the workforce: 10.97% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.